yliu-hashed/Scrap-Mechanic-EDA/Docs/Inner-Workings.md

 ...
 ```

-Although benign looking, these two commands do important jobs.
+Although benign-looking, these two commands do important jobs.
 The `hierarchy` command identifies a top-level module, resolves module references, and generally cleans up the design.
 For this example, there are no module references, and the only module named "counter" is the top-level module.
-If the verilog of Example 2 is loaded, the top-level module will be resolved to "soc".
+If the Verilog of Example 2 is loaded, the top-level module will be resolved to "soc".
 The relationship of "soc" using "cpu" and "cpu" using "alu" will be known at this point.

 The `flatten` command collapses the hierarchy we just identified.
 In our case, it does nothing, but if we are using Example 2, it would instantiate "alu" into "cpu", and "cpu" into "soc".
 Now, there's no "alu" or "cpu", just one module that contains all there is to "soc".